georgicodes/linux_bootcamp/workshop/kernel/README.md

 ## How to configure and build your own kernel

-#### 0. EXERCISE: What version of the kernel are you running?
+#### 1. EXERCISE: What version of the kernel are you running?
-The Linux Information Project has a great tutorial on how to use various ways to find out your current kernel version number.
-Take your time to read about and run the commands.

-This has been copied from The Linux Information Project website for the purpose of this tutorial. http://www.linfo.org/find_kernel_version.html
+Parts of this have been copied from The Linux Information Project website for the purpose of this tutorial. http://www.linfo.org/find_kernel_version.html

-How to Find The Kernel Version

 It can be useful to know the version number of the kernel (i.e., the core of the operating system) on a particular Linux system.
 Not only is it instructive in itself, but it can also be helpful in diagnosing and upgrading systems because each release of the kernel contains some differences, sometimes minor and sometimes substantial.